shannonveitch/shannonveitch.github.io/README.md

 # shannonveitch.github.io

 My personal website and first introduction to web development.
-[Click here](http://shannonveitch.github.io) to check out my resume, contact information, and other projects I've done!
+[Click here](http://shannonveitch.github.io) to check out my resume, contact information, and other info about me!

-Currently working on:
-- Updating resume
-- Adding a page outlining extra curricular courses I've completed